jinjagit/chess/README.md

 Draw conditions due to 50-move-rule (no captures or pawn moves) or 3-fold repetition of position are detected and an option to claim the draw is presented.

 A move list (both native and PGN format) is created as a game progresses.
-The piece that moved is disambiguated in PGN format, when needed (e.g. 'Nbd7', rather than simply 'Nd7').
+The piece that moved is disambiguated in algebraic notation, when needed (e.g. 'Nbd7', rather than simply 'Nd7').
 Checks, checkmate, stalemate, en-passant and pawn promotion are all correctly formatted in the PGN record.

 ### UI features implemented:
   * highlighting of legal moves, if any, (green squares) when a piece is lifted